Shell under the skin, 10 years after crisis

 STRUGGLING TO KEEP UP

-Other big oil companies found a new way to grow; Exxon bought Mobil, BP acquired Amoco and Arco.
-Total acquired Fina and Elf, and Chevron bought Texaco.
+Other big oil companies found a new way to grow; Exxon bought Mobil, BP (BP.L) acquired Amoco and Arco.
+Total (TOTF.PA) acquired Fina and Elf, and Chevron (CVX.N) bought Texaco.
 Sclerotic, committee-driven Shell just watched.

 Life extensions for fields in the North Sea, Oman and Malaysia maintained the illusion that Shell was keeping up.